Hllib/PlanetArcade/README.md

 Planet Arcade features exciting space adventures in both 3D and 2D.

-The development process involved skills in 2D:
+The development process involved:
   - creating level design;
   - working with animations;
   - creating motion logic;
   - setup of AI;

- As well as skills in 3D:
   - layout and construction of 3D locations;
   - creating cutscenes and working with Cinemachine timeline;
   - setting up the 3D player controller;
+  - working with scriptableObjects;
+  - creating an objectPooler;

 The game presents a wide variaty of UI elements and required:
   - creating HUD for player and enemies;